 The use of olive oil for sautéing is optional.
 If you would prefer for this dish to be completely fat free then omit it and cook the onions & garlic in a good non stick pan (I love Ozeri's Stone Earth Pans as they are eco friendly & contain no harmful chemicals or toxins), or use a few drops of water if your pan isn't so good.

 If you prefer to sweat your eggplant then cut into rounds, place in a colander and sprinkle liberally with salt.
 Leave over a bowl or sit in the sink for at least half an hour (longer is fine).
 After this time blot each piece of aubergine with paper towel.
 Most of the salt will have run off.
 Now you can carry on with your recipe.
+I personally never bother to do this but I know some people like to.

 This post has been linked to the Tinned Tomatoes Meat Free Mondays linky party